In Open ERP, the concept of “invoice” includes the following documents:

 DEEE: 5.5, type DEEE

-The DEEE tax (disposal of electronic and electrical equipment) is an ecological tax that was imposed in France from 2009.
-It is applied to batteries to finance their recycling and is a fixed sum that is applied to the before-tax amount on the invoice.
+The DEEE tax (disposal of electronic and electrical equipment) is an ecological tax that was imposed in France from 2007.
+It's applied to batteries to finance their recycling and is a fixed sum that's applied to the before-tax amount on the invoice

 If you trade with a company in your own country, and your country has a DEEE-type tax, the applicable taxes for this invoice could be:

 If you sell to a customer in another company in the community (intracommunity), instead, then tax is not charged.
 Your foreign partners would then be zero-rated by selecting a 0% tax in the last tab, Accounting.
 When you create an invoice for this customer, Open ERP will calculate the following taxes on the product:

 If you haven't entered the parameters in the customer form correctly, Open ERP will suggest incorrect taxes in the invoice.
 That's not an insuperable problem because you can always modify the information directly in the invoice before approving it.

 When you create an invoice for a product that will only be bought or sold once you don't have to encode a new product.
 But you'll have to provide quite a bit of information manually on the invoice line: